evillan0315/text-to-speech/README.md

 The **Text-to-Speech** feature empowers users to input text, configure multiple speakers with specific voice profiles, generate high-quality speech audio, and play it directly within the browser.

 The **AI Code Planner** provides an innovative way to articulate desired code changes in natural language, receive a structured plan, and apply those changes directly to your local project.
-It supports operations like adding, modifying, deleting, and repairing files.
+It supports operations like adding, modifying, deleting, and repairing files, and allows for editing plan metadata and individual file change details before application.

 The application emphasizes a clean, intuitive user experience with robust authentication and error handling across both modules.